emilpriver/go-hugo-portfolio/content/blog/zig/initial-commit-build-system.md

 ### Running Step After Compilation

 In Zig, you can register a run command that executes your code after compilation.
-You can accomplish this easily by using the `.Run()` function that is exposed from the executable:
+You can accomplish this easily by using the `.run()` function that is exposed from the executable:

 ```zig
 const std = @import("std");